Mark 14 torpedo: Deactivation

 At Pearl Harbor, despite nearly all his skippers' suspicions about the torpedoes, Rear Admiral Thomas Withers, Jr. refused to deactivate the torpedo's Mark 6 exploder, arguing torpedo shortages stemming from inadequate production at NTS made it impossible.
 As a result, his men did it on their own, doctoring their patrol reports and overstating the size of ships to justify using more torpedoes.

-Only in May 1943, after the most famous skipper in the Sub Force, Dudley W. "Mush" Morton, returned having failed to inflict any damage, did Admiral Charles A. Lockwood, Commander Submarine Force Pacific (COMSUBPAC), accept the Mark 6 should be deactivated.
+Only in May 1943, after the most famous skipper in the Sub Force, Dudley W. "Mush" Morton, returned having failed to inflict any damage, did Lockwood, Commander Submarine Force Pacific (COMSUBPAC), accept the Mark 6 should be deactivated.
 It took a commander of Morton's stature to challenge the Navy senior command and move them into action, even at the risk of Morton's career.

-Nonetheless, Lockwood waited to see if Bureau of Ordnance commander Admiral William "Spike" Blandy might yet find a fix for the problem.
-The Bureau of Ordnance sent an expert to Surabaja to investigate, who set the gyro backwards on one of Sargo's trial torpedoes; the potentially deadly setting, guaranteed to cause erratic running, was corrected by torpedo officer Doug Rhymes.
+Nonetheless, Lockwood waited to see if BuOrd commander Admiral William "Spike" Blandy might yet find a fix for the problem.
+The BuOrd sent an expert to Surabaja to investigate, who set the gyro backwards on one of Sargo's trial torpedoes; the potentially deadly setting, guaranteed to cause erratic running, was corrected by torpedo officer Doug Rhymes.
 Though he found nothing wrong with maintenance or procedures, the expert submitted a report laying all the blame on the crew.

-In late June 1943, Rear Admiral Lockwood (by then COMSUBPAC) asked Commander-in-Chief of the Pacific Fleet (CINCPAC) Chester Nimitz for permission to deactivate the magnetic exploders.
+In late June 1943, Lockwood (by then COMSUBPAC) asked Commander-in-Chief of the Pacific Fleet (CINCPAC) Chester Nimitz for permission to deactivate the magnetic exploders.
 The next day, 24 June 1943, CINCPAC ordered all of his submarines to deactivate the magnetic exploder.

 Rear Admiral Ralph Waldo Christie, who had been involved in the development of the magnetic influence exploder, was now commander of the Australian-based submarines in the South West Pacific Area and not in Nimitz' chain of command.
 Christie insisted his area's submarines continue to use the magnetic exploder.
 At the end of 1943, Admiral Thomas C. Kinkaid replaced Admiral Arthur S. Carpender as Commander Allied Naval Forces South West Pacific Area (Christie's boss) and ordered Christie to deactivate the magnetic influence exploder.